Kerala mural painting

-Other fine mural paintings are depicted in temples at Trikodithanam, Vaikom Temple, Pundarikapuram, Udayanapuram, Triprangode, Guruvayoor, Kumaranalloor, Aymanam, the Vadakkunathan temple in Trichur, the Thodeekkalam temple in Kannur and the Sri Padmanabhaswamy temple at Thiruvananthapuram.
-Other mural sites are in the churches at Ollur, Chalakkudy, Kanjoor, Edappally, Vechur, and Mulanthuruthy, and at palaces such as the Krishnapuram Palace near Kayamkulam and the Padmanabhapuram Palace.
+Other fine mural paintings are found in temples at Trikodithanam, Vaikom Temple, Pundarikapuram, Udayanapuram, Triprangode, Guruvayoor, Kumaranalloor, Aymanam, the Vadakkunathan temple in Thrissur, the Thodeekkalam temple in Kannur and the Sri Padmanabhaswamy temple at Thiruvananthapuram.
+Other mural sites include the churches at Ollur, Chalakkudy, Kanjoor, Edappally, Vechur and Mulanthuruthy, and palaces such as the Krishnapuram Palace near Kayamkulam and the Padmanabhapuram Palace.

+M. G. Shashi Bhushan, in his work Keralathile Chuvar Chithrangal, divides Kerala mural painting into four phases.

 Revival

-Although the traditional mural artisans were under the patronage of various rulers in Kerala, under British administration the art form suffered enormously, even at the danger of extinction.
-After India's independence in 1947, a revival of mural tradition in Kerala took place as major temples in Kerala.
-The Centre for Study of Mural Paintings, a school established by Guruvayur Dewaswom Board in the Thrissur district of Kerala under the chief instructorship of Mammiyoor Krishnan Kutty Nair, represents this revival phase, as does the Sree Sankaracharya University of Sanskrit in Kalady under the instructorship of Dr.Saju Thuruthil.
+Although traditional mural artisans were patronised by various rulers in Kerala, the art form suffered greatly under British administration and was at risk of extinction.
+After India's independence in 1947, the mural tradition was revived in several major temples in Kerala.
+The Centre for Study of Mural Paintings, a school established by the Guruvayur Devaswom Board in Thrissur district under the chief instructorship of Mammiyoor Krishnan Kutty Nair, represents this revival phase, as does the Sree Sankaracharya University of Sanskrit in Kalady, under the instruction of Saju Thuruthil.